dansand/resistance-safe-houses/README.md

 The second way to contribute is to fork the repository (fork: make a complete copy of the repository in _your_ github account), make changes, then make a pull request to the original owner (pull request: Pull requests let you tell others about changes you've pushed to a repository on GitHub.)

+So, Step 1 is to FORK this repository, which you can do so by pressing the fork icon on this page:

 <img src="images/fork.png" width="80" height="80" />

 ## Step  2: Adding content in geojson format